LongLiveCHIEF/wsl2-docker-for-win/README.md

 just set the daemon to listen to `unix://` and _optionally_ `tcp://0.0.0.0:2375`.

-If you don't intend to use the `docker` command from powershell or a windows terminal, and map the wsl as a network drive, you can remote the host entry as noted below to increase security.
+If you don't intend to use the `docker` command from powershell or a windows terminal, and map the wsl as a network drive, you can remove the host entry from the example below to increase security.

 Create the following `/etc/docker/daemon.json` file in WSL machine:

 ```
 {
-    "hosts": ["unix://", "tcp://0.0.0.0:2375"], // remove the tcp if you only use docker-cli from Ubuntu
+    "hosts": ["unix://", "tcp://0.0.0.0:2375"]
     "experimental": true
 }
 ```